 We are pleased to say we still have E45 cream available for children to use in school if their hands are becoming sore from the very thorough and frequent handwashing routines.

-Star Class - Mrs Ellis, Miss Cooper and Mrs Parsons
+Star Class - Miss Ahmed, Miss Cooper and Mrs Harries

-Moon Class - Miss March, Mrs Horsfall and Mrs Slater
+Moon Class - Mrs Williams and Mrs Rowe

-Please ensure that ALL school uniform is clearly labelled including PE kits, lunchboxes and water bottles.
-We encourage the children to be responsible for their own belongings during the school day.
+Please ensure that ALL school uniform is clearly labelled including lunchboxes and water bottles.
+The children are responsible for their own belongings during the school day.

 If you have any questions about any aspects of Year 2, please speak to your child's class teacher.